 Baptism is an outward expression of an inward decision.
 It’s when you proclaim to everyone that you are a Christ Follower!
-As a wedding ring identifies the husband with his wife, so baptism identifies a christian with Christ.
-That identity is with Christ’s death, burial and resurrection.
+As a wedding ring identifies the husband with his wife, so baptism identifies a Christian with Christ.

 Romans 6:3-5 says: “Don’t you know that all of us who were baptized into Christ Jesus were baptized into His death?
 We were therefore buried with Him through baptism into death, in order that just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 For if we have been united with Him in a death like His, we will certainly also be united with Him in a resurrection like His.”

 Baptism not only identifies us with Jesus Christ but it also identifies us with His local church.
 Acts 2:41-42 “And those who accepted his message were baptized, and about 3,000 were added to their number that day.
 They devoted themselves to the Apostles’ teaching and to fellowship, to the breaking of bread and to prayer.”

 The Bible teaches that Baptism is for anyone who has personally placed their trust in Christ as their Lord and Savior.
 Baptism does not save or wash away our sins.
 It is simply an outward expression of an inward decision to trust in Christ as Savior.
 If you have received Jesus Christ as your Savior, and have not yet been baptized, you should choose to be baptized as soon as you can.
 Notice above that the Apostles baptized the new believers that very day!

 Why should I be baptized?
 There are three Biblical reasons to be baptized: